T. J. Perkins: WWE (2009; 2016–2019)

 Beginning with an attack on Austin Aries on the April 10, 2017, episode of Raw, Perkins formed an alliance with Neville and turned heel, shortening his ring name to "TJP".
 The alliance ended when Neville attacked TJP on the June 5 episode of Raw.
 TJP failed to win the Cruiserweight Championship the following night on 205 Live and then took a hiatus in order to rehab his knee.
 TJP returned on the January 2, 2018, episode of 205 Live.
 At Royal Rumble, he teamed with Drew Gulak and Jack Gallagher in a losing effort against Gran Metalik, Kalisto and Lince Dorado.
 On the January 30 episode of 205 Live, TJP defeated Tyler Bate in the first round of the WWE Cruiserweight Championship tournament.
 He would go on to face eventual winner Cedric Alexander in the quarterfinals on the February 27 episode in a losing effort.
 TJP appeared again on September 4, challenging Cruiserweight Champion Cedric Alexander in a non-title losing effort.
 TJP then began feuding with the Lucha House Party, consisting of Kalisto, Metalik and Dorado, forming an alliance with Mike and Maria Kanellis.
 In February 2019, TJP took part in the Worlds Collide tournament, but was eliminated by Dominik Dijakovic in the first round.
-On the February 19 episode of 205 Live, TJP was defeated by Humberto Carrillo in what would be his final WWE match.
-On February 22, 2019, Perkins was released from his WWE contract.
+On the February 19 episode of 205 Live, TJP was defeated by Humberto Carrillo in what would be his final WWE match in his first run.
+On February 22, 2019, Perkins was released from his WWE contract, ending his three year tenure with the company.

-Return to independent circuit (2019)
+Return to independent circuit (2019–present)

 On May 3, 2019, Perkins returned to the ring following his release from WWE.
 In his first match back, he competed for Empire Wrestling Federation in Covina, California.
 A few days later he would wrestling for Sami Callihan's promotion, The Wrestling Revolver in a triple-threat with Rich Swann and Ace Austin.
 Following that he would wrestle for various promotions including AAW Wrestling, PCW Ultra and Defy Wrestling.
 On October 12, 2019, Perkins wrestled for the Philippine Wrestling Revolution against former PWR Champion Jake de Leon in PWR: Homecoming.
 Perkins won the match after he countered De Leon's submission move into a pinfall win.
 On November 16, 2019, Perkins appeared at Amazing Red's promotion House of Glory for their "No Limit" event and defeated Mantequilla to win the HOG Crown Jewel Championship.